 Some people tend to have scarier dreams.
 Others have dreams that simply don’t make sense.
 Still, other people have lucid dreams that they can control.
-Everybody is unique, but is there a connection between dreams and mental health?
+Everybody is unique, but is there a connection between your dreams and your mental health?

-The Connection Between Dreams and Mental Illness
+The Relationship Between Dreams and Mental Health

 As a Boca mental illness treatment center

 , we know that the brain is a fascinating and complex structure that may never be fully understood.
 When we fall asleep at night, our brains remain active and we dream.

 Some people believe that dreams are our subconscious trying to tell us something; other scientists believe that dreams are a compilation of random signals from the brain that are often tied to our experiences from earlier in the day.
 Not only are people with mental health disorders often preoccupied with their disorders during the day, but these disorders may sometimes lead to changes in the brain itself.
 Both may affect the way we dream in various ways.
 While research on dreams and mental illness is scary, the relationship does appear to be complicated and it changes based on the specific mental health disorder.

 Depression & Dreams

 Depression isn’t just troubling emotions of sadness or loneliness; often, depression is accompanied by changes in brain structure and chemistry as well.
 Because there are some important differences between depressed brains and normal brains